Short-Term Effects, Long-Term Effects, and Side Effects of DMT Misuse

 - Unsuccessfully attempting to control or stop DMT use.

-- Expending a lot of time and energy in obtaining and using DMT or recovering from its effects.
+- Expending a lot of time and energy obtaining and using DMT or recovering from its effects.

 - Craving DMT.

 - Ignoring personal obligations in favor of using DMT.

-- Continuing to use DMT in spite of mounting negative interpersonal, social, or physical/mental health problems.
+- Continuing to use DMT in spite of mounting negative interpersonal, social, or physical/mental health consequences.

 - Abandoning previously enjoyed habits or hobbies to use DMT.

 DMT Addiction Treatment Programs

-Currently, there are no FDA-approved medications for the treatment of DMT addiction 2.
-However, those who are struggling with addiction to DMT can seek effective behavioral therapies to help them control their drug use and find sobriety.
-Some common forms of behavioral therapy and treatment that may benefit someone struggling with DMT abuse include 5:
+Currently, there are no FDA-approved medications for the treatment of DMT addiction.2 However, those who are struggling with addictions to DMT can seek effective behavioral therapies to help them control their drug use and find sobriety.
+Some common forms of behavioral therapy and addiction treatment that may benefit someone struggling with DMT abuse include:5

-- Individual or group counseling: One on one or group counseling to address the underlying factors contributing to the abuse.
+- Individual or group counseling: One-on-one or group counseling to address the underlying factors contributing to substance abuse.

 - Cognitive behavioral therapy: A type of therapy that focuses on teaching individuals techniques to use to cope with cravings in a healthy way and avoid relapse when a craving arises.

-- 12-step programs: Support groups that provide a linear, step-by-step process to recovery amongst the support of peers facing similar addictions and struggles.
+- 12-step programs: Support groups that provide a linear, step-by-step process to recovery with the support of peers facing similar addictions and struggles.

 - Contingency management (behavioral incentives): A strategy that provides rewards and other forms of positive reinforcement for specific target behaviors such as abstinence.

-- Motivational interviewing: A type of counseling that helps facilitate behavioral change by helping the client uncover his own intrinsic motivation from within.
+- Motivational interviewing: A type of counseling that helps facilitate behavioral change by helping the client uncover his or her own intrinsic motivation from within.

-- Inpatient rehabilitation: 24/7 addiction treatment for a specified period of time, typically ranging from 30-90 days in duration.
+- Inpatient rehabilitation: 24/7 addiction treatment for a specified period of time, typically ranging from 30 days to 90 days in duration.
 This type of treatment program will typically include some combination of the aforementioned therapeutic approaches.

-If you or someone you love is struggling with DMT addiction and is need of treatment services, contact one of our treatment support specialists.
-You can receive assistance finding the right treatment center for you at .
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab facilities across the country.
+If you or someone you love is struggling with DMT addiction and you are in need of treatment services, please contact one of our treatment support specialists.
+You can receive assistance finding the right recovery center for you free at .
+There are also free drug abuse hotline numbers you can call.